qualified-self/documents/Meeting - August 30 2016.md

 - Wizard of Oz?
 - Informal interview?

-Someone at IDMIL (is this the most adequate user for this tool) is going to be our user.
+Someone at IDMIL (is this the most adequate user for this tool) could be our user.